James Parr (politician): Political career

 He represented the electorate of Eden from 1914 to 1926.
 He was Minister of Education (3 April 1920 – 24 April 1926) in three successive ministries of the Reform Government.
 He was Minister of Public Health (3 April 1920 – 27 June 1923) under William Massey.
 He was Minister of Justice (27 June 1923 – 18 January 1926) under Massey, Francis Bell and Gordon Coates.
 He was Postmaster General and Minister of Telegraphs (30 May 1925 – 24 April 1926) under Coates.

 On 11 March 1926, he opened the Mount Albert Grammar School hall.

 He resigned from Parliament on 26 March 1926 to take up his appointment as High Commissioner in London.
 The resulting by-election was won by Rex Mason of the Labour Party, because the Reform Party vote was split.
 As High Commissioner, Parr defended how New Zealand governed Western Samoa, which was C mandate under the League of Nations.
-New Zealand repressed freedoms of the press, freedoms of association, and free speech in Samoa, as well as banished those who criticized New Zealand's rule.
+New Zealand repressed freedoms of the press, freedoms of association, and free speech in Samoa, as well as banished those who criticised New Zealand's rule.
 Parr dismissed grievances that Samoans expressed about New Zealand's rule, describing them as a "simple and loveable race... ready to listen to any tale, and hence... most susceptible to the wiles of the agitator."
 He argued against democracy for Samoans.
 Parr falsely claimed that there was no "real Samoan desire for self-government."

 Parr was High Commissioner to the United Kingdom for just over three years (1 August 1926 – 31 December 1929).
 On his return to New Zealand, he was appointed a member of the Legislative Council on 9 October 1931.
 His wife died on 4 November 1933 and in mid November, he had been appointed High Commissioner again.
 He resigned from the Legislative council effective 31 December 1933 and commenced his second term as High Commissioner the following day; a post that he held until 31 August 1936.
 He retired in Berkhamsted, England and remarried there.